-The constant pressure from new competition is a major incentive for many organisations to refine or invest in their operational excellence methodologies.
-There is now a real need to instil a culture of continuous improvement to remain competitive in a very competitive global market.
-This is clearly reflected in a recent report released by Proqis, titled The Global State of Operational Excellence: Critical Challenges & Future Trends.
-In it, almost 30% of survey respondents cited the threat of new competition as a key driver of operational change.
+The constant pressure from new competition is a major incentive for many organizations to refine or invest in their operational excellence methodologies.
+There is now a real need to instill a culture of continuous improvement in order to stay competitive in a very competitive global market.
+This is clearly reflected in a recent report released by Proqis, The Global State of Operational Excellence: Critical Challenges & Future Trends.
+In it, nearly 30% of survey respondents cited the threat of new competition as a key driver of operational change.

 The report identified four other top drivers pushing change in the operational excellence ecosystem.
 These include:

 - Needs of the customer — the ability to connect with customers, both internally and externally, is now almost ubiquitous; it’s easy to learn, seamless and intuitive

 - Need to reduce cost — organisations are facing corporate-driven targets in cost and working capital reduction in an attempt to offset declining revenue

 - New technologies — companies are scrambling to keep up with the latest technology, but these solutions are worthless without the right organizational culture to make the most of them

 - Cross-industry disruption — start-ups and technological innovation are making the market more competitive every day, across all industries